SAP-samples/teched2024-DA180/exercises/ex23/README.md

 <br>![](images/00_00_0022.png)

 ---
->:bulb: **Tip:** We create a copy of the fact view to preserve tge previously created models (view, Analytic Model, SAC Story) based on the CSV files.
+>:bulb: **Tip:** We create a copy of the fact view (and Analytic Model & SAC story) to preserve the previously created models based on the CSV files.
 You will copy the existing SAC story and replace the model so that you don't need to recreate a full story.
 Another option would also be switching the source table of the currently used fact view so that the updated records are displayed in the already existing SAC story.
 ---

 21. Open the copied view ***Sales View - Fact (Updated)***.
 If you previously did the exercise about data access controls, the view will look as displayed on the screenshot.
 The approach for the view without data access control assigned and join with the product dimension is similar.